aman400/CircularProgress/README.md

 A custom view for determinant circular progress which changes color with animation.

 This library is compatible with android >= 4.0
+You and use Jake Wharton's [NineOldAndroids](https://github.com/JakeWharton/NineOldAndroids) library for backward compatibility

 Usage:
 =======